ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo: Weir Hill, North Andover, Mass.
 H. Hoople, June 5, 2007

-For Frosted Elfin, the only specimens prior to 1900 were one from Wellesley (9 May 1890, A.P.
+The only Frosted Elfin specimens prior to 1900 are one from Wellesley (9 May 1890, A.P.
 Morse) and two from Waltham (6 and 15 May 1897, C. Bullard), all in the MCZ.
-Since collectors were active 1870 to 1900 in many areas of the state, including Cape Cod but perhaps not the Montague area, Frosted Elfin does appear to have been fairly rare at this time.
+Since collectors were active 1870 to 1900 in many areas of the state, including Cape Cod, Springfield and Amherst, but not the Montague area, Frosted Elfin does appear to have been fairly rare at this time, at least in the east.

 From 1951 to 1990, specimens labeled Frosted Elfin exist from an additional list of towns.
-In particular, the earliest specimens from western Massachusetts are from the early 1970s, when the Montague Plains area in Franklin County was visited.
-In 1973, lepidopterist Frank D. Fee worked with various elfin species there and reported that Frosted Elfin was associated with lupine at that location (LSSS 1973; specimen from Fee, May 16, 1974, McGuire).
-In 1964, J. D. Turner found Frosted Elfin in Sherborn, and collected a specimen on May 10 (McGuire).
+In particular, the earliest specimens of the lupine-feeders in western Massachusetts are from the early 1970s, when the Montague Plains area in Franklin County was visited.
+In 1973, lepidopterist Frank D. Fee worked with various elfin species in Montague and reported Frosted Elfin associated with lupine at that location (LSSS 1973; specimen from Fee, May 16, 1974, McGuire).
+In 1964, J. D. Turner found Frosted Elfin in Sherborn (specimen May 10, McGuire).
 In 1974 Frosted Elfin was discovered in Medfield in eastern Massachusetts by William D. Winter (specimen in MCZ), and Willis found some in the Holliston-Framingham area (possibly at Sherborn power line cut) (LSSS 1974).
 Specimens exist from North Dartmouth (1986, Mello); Plymouth (1984, Myles Standish, D. Schweitzer, McGuire); Wilmington (1986ff, R. Godefroi, McGuire), and Rowley, Woburn, and Wareham (all 1975, Smithsonian, R. Robbins).

 Host Plants and Habitat

 Massachusetts has two rather different populations of Frosted Elfin, the populations in eastern Massachusetts which feed solely on wild indigo or Baptisia tinctoria, and those in the Connecticut River valley which utilize wild lupine or Lupinus perennis.
-There is speculation among lepidopterists that populations feeding on these two different plants may not be conspecific, that they are different races or subspecies (Schweitzer 1992).
-Throughout the Frosted Elfin’s range, there are some morphological differences between the two populations, among both adults and larvae, and apparently no populations feed on both plants, even at those few locations where the plants co-occur.
-The lupine-feeding populations feed on flowers and seed pods, as well as leaves; for photos by Prof. Ernest Williams of lupine feeding behavior, see http://academics.hamilton.edu/biology/ewilliam/irus/default.html.
+There is speculation among lepidopterists that populations feeding on these two different plants may be different races or subspecies (Schweitzer 1992).
+Throughout the Frosted Elfin’s range, there are some morphological differences between the two populations, among both adults and larvae, and apparently no females oviposit on both plants, even at those few locations where the plants co-occur (Schweitzer et al. 2011: 165) The lupine-feeding populations feed on flowers and seed pods, as well as leaves; for photos by Prof. Ernest Williams of lupine feeding behavior, see http://academics.hamilton.edu/biology/ewilliam/irus/default.html.
 The Baptisia populations seem to feed only on leaves and stems.
-There are flight time differences, with lupine-feeders flying earlier.
+There are said to be flight time differences, with lupine-feeders flying earlier, although the BOM-MBC database is not large enough for this to be demonstrable for Massachusetts.

 There is a habitat difference as well.
 While both the lupine and the Baptisia can occur on sandy soil---such as that at Montague Plains or on the southeast coastal plain---Baptisia-feeding populations can also occur on rocky outcrops and glacial till, such as those occurring on drumlins north of Boston.
 Both areas are sometimes described as heath or grass openings in pitch-pine scrub oak ‘barrens.’
 But a certain amount of tree cover is critical for the Baptisia-feeding populations (Albanese et. al. 2007a, 2007c), whereas the lupine-feeding populations seem to need more open areas.